frovedis/frovedis/doc/manual/python/ml/linear_regression.md

 It returns a numpy array of float or double(float64) type and has shape (n_samples,) containing the predicted outputs.

-### score(X, y, sample_weight = None)
+### 4. score(X, y, sample_weight = None)
 __Parameters__
 **_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
 **_y_**: Any python array-like object or an instance of FrovedisDvector.
 **_sample\_weight_**: Python array-like containing the intended weights for each input samples and it should be the shape of (nsamples, ).
-When it is None (not specified), an uniform weight vector is assigned on each input sample.
+When it is None (not specified explicitly), an uniform weight vector is assigned on each input sample.
+(Default: None)

 __Purpose__
 Calculate the root mean square value on the given test data and labels i.e.